3 school girls move out of their houses with extremely childish and foolish dream to meet their k-pop stars.

 with limited funds, the girls decided to travel

-.
+from Visakhapatnam to Seoul by ship.
 They left their homes on January 4,

 took a train to Chennai, and planned to board a ship without passports.
+Their

 parents, worried when they didn’t return, filed a complaint, prompting a